 A memorable big day, super-stunning wedding decor, and a festive reception don't have to come with all of the formality of a traditional black-tie wedding.
-A casual celebration can still boast all the fun and beautiful details of a formal affair, but without any of the stuffiness.
+A casual celebration can still boast all the fun and beautiful details of a formal affair but without any of the stuffiness.
 Instead, casual weddings put the emphasis on fun and allow for couples to express their laid-back style.
 Consider yourself an easygoing bride-to-be?
 Try these casual wedding ideas on for size.

 From relaxed ceremony setups to family-style receptions, these more informal wedding ideas truly embrace a comfortable aesthetic, resulting in the ultimate relaxed wedding.
 Need some tasty ideas for casual wedding food?
 Opt for a menu that offers comfort food options.
 As for a low-key setting, make it a family affair by arranging a simple backyard wedding.
 And keep guests comfortable at a wedding reception with cozy seating that'll make them feel right at home.
-But most important, the point of nonformal nuptials is to ensure that you and your partner can host a bash that's true to you.
+But most importantly, the point of nonformal nuptials is to ensure that you and your partner can host a bash that's true to you.

 See 10 casual wedding ideas below that'll guarantee an effortless, carefree celebration.